-Principle #1: Compliance with laws and FSC principles
+Principle #1: Compliance with laws

 The Organization shall comply with all applicable laws, regulations and nationally-ratified international treaties, conventions and agreements.

-Principle #2: Tenure and use rights and responsibilities
+Principle #2: Workers' rights and employment conditions

 The Organization shall maintain or enhance the social and economic well-being of workers.